soodeh-nilforoushan/Object-Tracking-System/README.md

 # Object tracking system
- This is my Artificial Intelligence project
+ This is my Bachelors project

 in this project I designed and implemented an object tracking system and use 2 algorithms for tracking: KCF, Camshift.